Preserving the

 In 1995…

 the Timber Lake dam failed, draining the lake and taking two lives.
-It was very challenging two years planning and executing the rebuild.
+It was a very challenging two years, planning and executing the rebuild.
 During the recovery from this disaster, residents forged a new purpose to care for the lake and the new dam.

 Now…

-There are almost 1000 homes, apartments, and businesses in TImber Lake’s watershed.
-It has changed flood dynamics and caused significantly increased silt flow.
-The potential for pollutants to enter the lake the lake and damage wetlands, waters and their inhabitants is greater now than ever.
+There are almost 1000 homes, apartments, and businesses in Timber Lake’s watershed.
+This has changed flood dynamics and caused significantly increased silt flow.
+The potential for pollutants to enter the lake and damage wetlands, waters and their inhabitants is greater now than ever.

 There is much to do!
-We have a growing list of projects and other activities we must do to preserve this unique lake!
+We have a growing list of projects and other activities we will do to preserve this unique lake!

 Our Projects